eccelerators/SimStm/README.md

 ### SPI controller

-A complex real world example is found in the eccelerators spi_controller repository on github.
+A complex real world example is found in the eccelerators spi_controller repository on github, see https://github.com/eccelerators/spi-controller.